Musa Uzunlar

 Musa Uzunlar (born 21 April 1959) is a Turkish actor.
 Uzunlar acted as Reşat in the Turkish TV series Fatmagül'ün Suçu Ne?.
+He played in Onur Ünlü's surreal drama "Şubat".
 He played a lot of different roles in Turkish TV series and plays.
-He then portrayed the role of Bahri Umman in the TV series Poyraz Karayel.
+He then portrayed the role of Bahri Umman in the TV series and spin off film of Poyraz Karayel.
+He played in hit series and spin off film of "Kurtlar Vadisi Pusu".